9 Smart Programming Myths That Waste Time

-Reality: Most real-world companies still rely on well-established technologies like PHP, Java, and SQL.
-These tools are mature, widely supported, and power much of the web today.
+Here’s the reality: Most companies still run on older, proven tech like PHP, Java, and SQL.
+These tools are solid, well-understood, and power the internet behind the scenes.

 2. There’s Only One “Right” Way to Write Code